Awen-cv/TFGNet/README.md

 # TFGNet
 This repository contains a pytorch implementation for the paper: TFGNet: Target Face Generation from Low-Quality Images via Textual Guidance.
 ## Dataset and Pre-trained Models
-Please download Training Dataset FFHQ ([FFHQ Dataset](https://github.com/NVlabs/ffhq-dataset)), then place it in the project root directory.
+Please download Training Dataset ([FFHQ Dataset](https://github.com/NVlabs/ffhq-dataset)), then place it in the project root directory.

 Please download pre-trained models ([Baidu Disk](), code:), and then place……